segmentio/segment-docs/src/connections/destinations/catalog/clearbit-reveal/index.md

 Setup within Segment:
 1. From the Segment web app, click **Catalog**.
-2. Search for "Clearbit Reveal" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Clearbit Reveal" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In your Segment Settings UI, enter your Clearbit **secret** API key (note: it should start with "sk_").
 You can find this in the API section of your [Clearbit dashboard](https://dashboard.clearbit.com/api).

 Setup within Clearbit: